cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn setRightRange
-   * @brief Set distance of moving to right that can be recognized
+   * @brief Set how far your hand should move to the right so the sensor can recognize it
    * @param range
    * @n     Distance range 5-25, must be less than distance from left to right of the detection window
    * @return NONE